MengaPierpaolo/MagicBus/README.md

 3. `cd .\src\TDiary\`
 4. `bower install`
 5. `dotnet ef database update --context MigrationsContext`
-6. To develop the WebApi, You will need to move the database from the MVC project to the Api Project: `copy .\bin\Debug\netcoreapp1.0\TDiary.db ..\TDiary.Api\bin\Debug\netcoreapp1.0\TDiary.db`  you can then `cd ..\TDiary.Api\` and then `dotnet run`
+6. To develop the WebApi, You will need to move the database from the MVC project to the Api Project: first build the Api project with `dotnet build ..\TDiary.Api\` and then `copy .\bin\Debug\netcoreapp1.0\TDiary.db ..\TDiary.Api\bin\Debug\netcoreapp1.0\TDiary.db`  you can then `cd ..\TDiary.Api\` and then `dotnet run`
 7. To develop the Web UI, make sure the above WebApi setup is completed and that you are running it in a second instance of your editor, or that you are hosting the WebApi in a local instance of IIS.
 8. ensure you are in the TDiary\src\TDiary directory and then `dotnet run` (or run the project in your editor)

 *Note:* you will need to adjust web ports due to conflicts if you are debugging both projects in VSCode rather than relying on a local instance of IIS to host.
-You can do this with a combination of the Url in AppSettings.json and the use of .UseUrls("http://localhost:5050") in the startup.cs of one of the projects
+You can do this with a combination of the Url in AppSettings.json and the use of .UseUrls("http://localhost:<some port here>") in the startup.cs of one of the projects

 ---
 ### Visual Studio
 1. `git clone https://github.com/jakimber/tdiary`
 2. Open .\src\TDiary\TDiary.xproj in VS
-3. Build the solution
+3. Wait for the restore to finish and then Build the solution
 4. `update-database -Context MigrationsContext` in package manager console
-5. To develop the WebApi, You will need to move the database from the MVC project to the Api Project: `copy .\bin\Debug\netcoreapp1.0\TDiary.db ..\TDiary.Api\bin\Debug\netcoreapp1.0\TDiary.db`
-6. open the .\src\TDiary.Api\TDiary.Api.xproj in VS then F5
+5. To develop the WebApi, You will need to move the database from the MVC project to the Api Project: first build the Api project with `dotnet restore ..\TDiary.Api\` then `dotnet build ..\TDiary.Api\` and then `copy .\bin\Debug\netcoreapp1.0\TDiary.db ..\TDiary.Api\bin\Debug\netcoreapp1.0\TDiary.db` you can then open the .\src\TDiary.Api\TDiary.Api.xproj in VS press F5
 7. To develop the UI, ensure you have the TDiary.Api project running in local IIS, or another Visual Studio instance.
-You can then use the Visual Studio F5 debugging experience
+You can then use the Visual Studio F5 debugging experience on the TDiary project.

 *Note:* you may need to adjust web ports due to conflicts or randomly assigned ports if you are debugging both projects in Visual Studio rather than relying on a local instance of IIS to host.
 You can do this with a combination of changing the Url in AppSettings.json and the use of .UseUrls("http://localhost:5050") in the startup.cs of the projects